AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 Now you have a template folder named "android-scala-template-basic".
 I suggest you keep this folder's content intact, so that you can easily create multiple new projects based on the template.
 Create another folder, maybe named "test-scala-android", and copy the content of the template folder into it.

-There are eight files and two subfolders here.
+There are eight files and two subfolders in the template.
 Each have their own purposes, but you only need to know about a few of them to get started.

 ### `src/com/marsupial/wallaby/MainActivity.scala`